The Hands That Thieve: Release

 The band completed the album in mid-January, and it was announced on February 15 that the album would be finally released on April 30.
-The band also planned to produce a live EP to compensate for the various delays, which the band claimed would be "an exclusive RISC Store gift and...the only professional live Streetlight Manifesto recording to date."
+The band also planned to produce a live EP to compensate for the various delays, which they claimed would be "an exclusive RISC Store gift and...the only professional live Streetlight Manifesto recording to date."
 On April 1, the band released the first full song from the album "The Three of Us".
-On April 19 the album was leaked on many sites.
+On April 19, the album was leaked on many sites.
 On April 30, the album was released as planned, but due to conflicts with Victory Records, the band was prevented from releasing the album and fulfilling preorders from their own website.
-There were also claims that the live EP was canceled due to legal issues.
+There were also claims that the live EP was cancelled due to legal issues.

-In May 2014, fans who originally preordered the album through the RISC Store received a "mystery gift" in lieu of the actual album, due to Victory Records not releasing any physical copies to the band.
+In May 2014, fans who originally preordered the album through the RISC Store received a "mystery gift" instead of the actual album, due to Victory Records not releasing any physical copies to the band.
 Fans received a white Digipak with a photograph of an orange tabby cat on its front cover and booklet cover, with no text or identifiers other than the track listing on the back cover.
 The booklet contains the lyrics to all ten songs, photographs of the band, and Aesop's Fable The Dog and the Wolf on its final page.
-The Digipak contained a blank CD-R with nondescript artwork of a barren tree, with the band stating on their Facebook page:
+The Digipak contained a blank CD-R that had artwork of a barren tree, with the band commenting on their Facebook page:

 "You can use the blank cd to store your digital files, as a coaster, or even to burn your favorite songs.
 Any songs you want to put on it, you can put on it.
 You can put any amount of songs on it, as long as that amount will fit on a standard CD-R. You can burn 2 songs, 30 songs or even 10 songs, it's up to you.
 You can find music to burn onto the cd on the internet, or even ask fellow fans of bands you like to share their favorite songs so you can burn them, as long as you do so legally, or whatever.
 Then when you're done burning the cd (it takes a few minutes, but it's really quite simple to do), you can put the cd on your shelf, in your car, wherever.
 There are no words on the cd (besides the poems), no bar codes, no logos, no mean-hearted little dogs, nothing.
 It's just a blank cd that we're providing for you, along with a booklet of poetry and photography."